This picture can be found online with the claim that it dates back to 1936 and shows a Nazi themed advertisement for Coca Cola.

 So where does this image come from?

-The goal of the exhibit was to confront people with the truth behind Coca Cola advertising in Nazi Germany but they also invited members of the public to contribute to the exhibition.
+The goal of the exhibit was to confront people with the truth behind Coca Cola advertising in Nazi Germany but they also invited artists and members of the public to contribute to the exhibition.

 Work could be submitted via a website.